Nightly Records of Motion and Light

 The observation log, in its entirety, becomes a testament to patience and curiosity.
 It demonstrates that understanding the night requires more than quick notes or isolated sessions.
 It requires a willingness to return repeatedly, to observe with care, and to allow the environment to reveal its patterns over time.
 Closing the log is not an ending but a pause, a recognition that the night will offer something different on the next session, waiting quietly to be discovered.

 With this understanding, the observer continues the practice, guided by the gentle glow of the lamp and the ever-changing presence of the moths that respond to it.
-The log remains open in spirit, ready for the next entry, ready for the next quiet story written in wings.
+The record remains open in spirit, ready for the next entry, ready for the next quiet story written in wings.